dmarinav/dmarinav.github.io/_posts/2015-01-30-the-hot-100-how-hot-it-is.md

 ### Conclusion

 Overall, rock songs dominated the billboard chart in 2000.
 It was the most popular genre that had the highest average peak position and stayed in the chart longer than any other genre.
 The second most popular genre in the U.S. in 2000 was country music followed by rap music.
 The track length had no effect on the popularity of songs nor their longevity.
 Pop and Latin were more likely to reach their peak positions sooner but they were also more likely to leave the billboard chart sooner.
 They had a much shorter longevity compared to rock and country.
 Most songs would reach their peak positions within 200 days.
 However, Amazed by Lonestar, Kryptonite by 3 Doors Down, Sexual by Amber, and Higher by Creed reached their top positions much later.
 Finally, love was the most popular theme in the 2000 billboard chart.
 Somethings tells me, though, it is the dominating theme of all times.
-But this would be a hypothesis for another explanatory data analysis.
+But this would be a hypothesis for another exploratory data analysis.